-Kristie is the managing partner and lead tour guide for Zingerman's Food Tours.
+Kristie is a managing partner at Zingerman's Food Tours.

 There are many things that make this couscous so remarkable.
 The first, the most noticeable, is the size.
 Forget the small sand-like couscous, this stuff has weight.
 Second, is how simple it is to make.
 While this couscous is incredibly versatile and delicious on its own, add a few roasted vegetables and Ortiz tuna to it and you'll have yourself a weeknight meal that most skilled chefs would envy.